 Dr. Nelson announced preliminary results at the end of the collecting period.
 "We added about 20 families to the park list, including some families that we didn't expect to get during this BioBlitz."

-The Bioblitz included numerous educational programs, including a workshop, kids' program, a campfire talk, and other talks about Diptera.
+The BioBlitz included numerous educational programs, including a workshop, kids' program, a campfire talk, and other talks about Diptera.
 Highlights of the BioBlitz included seeing citizen scientists in action, particularly families that collected flies while hiking and camping in the park, and a group of local children that came in to BioBlitz headquarters and deftly sorted insects out of the vegetation, readying them for further identification.

-Great Basin National Park Superintendent Andy Ferguson stated, ""I am very pleased with the way our fourth annual BioBlitz came together.
+Great Basin National Park Superintendent Andy Ferguson stated, "I am very pleased with the way our fourth annual BioBlitz came together.
 This event has given us an opportunity to learn much more about park resources and the potential of identifying whole new species."
 He went on to add, "And think about it...... how can you protect the park's resources if you don't know what you have?"

 During a 48-hour collecting period, over 80 participants collected Hymenoptera by various methods.
-Some used nets to sweep vegetation, forceps to pick up ants, bowl traps with soapy water to attract bees, and light and malaise traps to catch a variety of species.
+Some used nets to sweep vegetation, forceps to pick up ants, bowl traps with soapy water to attract bees, or light and malaise traps to catch a variety of species.
 BioBlitz participants filled out data sheets to indicate the location, habitat, and collecting method.
 Everything was brought back to BioBlitz headquarters, where data was entered into a computer and entomologists began sorting samples.

 2010 Orthoptera BioBlitz (Grasshoppers and Crickets)

-During the 24-hour collecting period, approximately 150 orthopteroids were collected, with roughly half of those adults.
+During the 24-hour collecting period, approximately 150 orthopteroids were collected, roughly half of them adults.
 Dr. Andrew Barnum from Dixie State College provided identification of the specimens collected.
 Due to his expertise with orthopteroids, he was able to identify over 40 specimens at the event, providing nine species names and two family names.
 He will be undertaking further analysis of the specimens at his lab.